usds/justice40-tool/data/data-pipeline/README.md

 You can run the Python code locally without Docker to develop, using Poetry.
 However, to generate the census data you will need the [GDAL library](https://github.com/OSGeo/gdal) installed locally.
 Also to generate tiles for a local map, you will need [Mapbox tippeanoe](https://github.com/mapbox/tippecanoe).
 Please refer to the repos for specific instructions for your OS.

 ### Windows Users
+- If you want to download Census data or run tile generation, please install TippeCanoe [following these instrcutions](https://github.com/GISupportICRC/ArcGIS2Mapbox#installing-tippecanoe-on-windows).

-- If you want to run the ETL, you need some pre-requisites for Geopandas as specified in the Poetry requirements.
+- If you want to generate tiles, you need some pre-requisites for Geopandas as specified in the Poetry requirements.
 Please follow [these instructions](https://stackoverflow.com/questions/56958421/pip-install-geopandas-on-windows) to install the Geopandas dependency locally.
-- If you want to download Census data or run tile generation, please install TippeCanoe [following these instrcutions](https://github.com/GISupportICRC/ArcGIS2Mapbox#installing-tippecanoe-on-windows).

 ### Setting up Poetry